Peer Review & Publishing

 3) Reviewer Selection & Responsibilities

-- Selection criteria: topical expertise, recent publications, methodological fit, absence of conflicts, and reliability in timelines.
+- Selection criteria: topical expertise, recent publications, methodological fit, absence of conflicts, reliability/timeliness, and diversity of perspectives.

-- Responsibilities: provide constructive, unbiased, and confidential feedback; disclose any COI; focus on substance (methods, analysis, contribution) and clarity.
+- Responsibilities: provide constructive, unbiased, and confidential feedback; declare any COI; focus on substance (methods, analysis, contribution) and clarity.

-- Anonymity: identities of authors and reviewers are concealed throughout the review.
+- Anonymity: author and reviewer identities are concealed throughout review.

 4) Review Criteria & Editorial Decisions